hashkat/hashkat/docs/tutorial01.md

 `gnuplot`

 To plot the in-degree, out-degree, and cumulative-degree distributions for *month002*, which contains the most up to date data, on the same graph with appropriate axis labels and a title, type in the following:

-`set style data linespoints`
+`set style fill transparent solid 0.5 noborder `

 `set title 'Agent Degree Distributions'`

-`set xlabel 'k'`
+`set xlabel 'Degree'`

-`set ylabel 'P(k)'`
+`set ylabel 'Degree Probability'`

-`plot 'in-degree_distribution_month_002.dat', 'out-degree_distribution_month_002.dat', 'cumulative-degree_distribution_month_002.dat'`
+`plot 'in-degree_distribution_month_002.dat' u 1:2 lc rgb 'red' with filledcurves, 'out-degree_distribution_month_002.dat' u 1:2 lc rgb 'goldenrod' with filledcurves, 'cumulative-degree_distribution_month_002.dat' u 1:2 lc rgb 'blue' with filledcurves`

 Giving us: